Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

-Source.repeat(model) // Create a stream of the same model over and over .take(10) // Take only the first 10 elements in the stream .map(_.asTriples) // Convert each model to an iterable of triples .via(EncoderFlow.graphStream( // Encode each iterable to a Jelly stream frame
+Source.repeat(model) // Create a stream of the same model over and over .take(10) // Take only the first 10 elements in the stream .flatMap(model => RdfSource.builder // Convert each model to a source of triples
+    .graphAsTriples(model)
+    .source
+  )
+  .via(EncoderFlow.graphStream( // Encode each iterable to a Jelly stream frame
     maybeLimiter = None, // 1 RDF graph = 1 message
     JellyOptions.smallStrict, // Jelly compression settings preset